 What can I say but I finally made it over to MoJoe’s after living in the area for four years.
 Located at the intersection of Peace and Glenwood, MoJoe’s sits on the northern tip of S. Glenwood across from the Mellow Mushroom.
 I’d pass by regularly and see people munching away on burgers on the patio and having a beer.
 The reason why I never tried the place?
 MoJoe’s is in the middle ground of burgers, neither gourmet nor fast food.
 If I want it fast, I’ll usually end up at Cook Out or Mickey D’s.
 If I want a high-end burger I typically end up at Draft or Chuck’s.
 But eventually I had to try out this Raleigh classic so I stopped in for a quick lunch.

 They cook your food to order so it took about 10 minutes or so.
 Out comes a tray of three sliders with pimiento cheese and bacon along with some well-browned onion rings and a large pickle.
-The burgers are nicely grilled, again MoJoe’s probably doesn't fresh grind their meat but it's a solid black angus patty.
+The burgers are nicely grilled, again MoJoe’s does a house-ground solid black angus patty.
 Covered with some salty cheese and crunchy bacon, these sliders sat on a nicely toasted bun, well done!
 The onion rings had a thick fried coating, thickish cut and were served along with some MoJoe’s sauce (Thousand Island), decent.

 620 Glenwood Avenue